 A Summery Yellow Hand Towel

 These are appropriately cheery and festive, because that’s the mood you want to set when hanging out with friends IRL again.
-If yellow isn’t your thing, there’s also a very nice pale pink and turquoise option.
+If yellow isn’t your thing, there’s also a very nice pale pink option.

 A Bright and Beachy Hand Towel